microsoft/appcenter/specs/2019-02/Identity/Identity-Spec.md

 User Experience:
 - Sofia is app developer who wants to configure a sign in and sign up user experience for her app users.
 - She goes to the App Center Identity service, and clicks on the tab “User Flows”.
-- She is able to choose from the six types of default user flows that App Center Identity provides: Sign up and Sign in, Profile editing, Password reset, Sign-up, Sign-in, and Sign in using ROPC.
+- She is able to choose from the four types of default user flows that App Center Identity provides: Sign up and Sign in, Password reset, Sign-up, and Sign-in.
 - For each of the user flows, she can:
   - Select the Identity Providers that she has already configured.
 If she has no Identity Providers configured, she will see an empty state reminding her to configure the providers.
   - Choose to toggle multi-factor authentication on or off.
   - If she has email/password set up, there will be an additional box for her to toggle her settings for “Password complexity”.
   - She will have the option to configure the “Advanced settings” in the Azure portal.
+  - Clicking on each user flow, she can choose to customize her UI by toggling `on` for `Custom page layout` and inserting a URL where her custom UI exists.

     ![Designs for "As an app developer, I can set up and edit the user flows for my identity provider."](./images/scenario5.png)

-#### 6. As an app developer, I can see a list and search for the app users authenticated to the app.
+#### 6. As an app developer, I view a list and search for the app users authenticated to the app.

 User Experience:

-- As an app developer, I can see a list of app users who have authenticated to my app or are usres under my Azure AD B2C tenant.
+- As an app developer, I can see a list of app users who have authenticated to my app or are users under my Azure AD B2C tenant.
 If I’d like to have more granular control over the users, I will edit the users in Azure.
 - On the main page under “Users”, I will be able to search for the users based on email, and first name and last name.
 - When I click on each of the users, I see their basic profile.
 To have more granular control over the editing of the users, I am directed to Azure.

 #### 7. As an app developer, the changes or API calls I make in/to the Azure AD B2C portal is similarly captured in the App Center Identity portal and pushed to the config file of the app.

+Any changes that the app developer makes in App Center Identity will be reflected in Azure AD B2C, and vice versa.

 #### 8. As an app developer, I am able to use my app user’s identity to integrate with other App Center services.